 By verifying your business, you’re essentially telling Google you’re a legitimate business and your information is accurate.
 This comes in handy when potential customers are searching for your business online.
 Most importantly, verified businesses tend to rank higher in search results, making it more likely that customers will find you.

-Verified businesses can also take advantage of additional features, like including photos, videos, and special offers in their listing.
+Verified businesses can also take advantage of additional features, like including photos, videos, and Google Business Messages.
 All of these things can lead to more customers and increased sales for your business.

 When you’ve verified your Google Business Profile, you’ll also get access to information about how people are finding your profile.
 This includes data on branded and non-branded searches and information about where people are seeing your listing.